Federal Advisory Committee Act: Public notice

-A committee must provide public notice in the Federal Register 15 days prior to the meeting.
+A committee must provide public notice in the Federal Register 15 days prior to holding a meeting.
 It must publish all information regarding the meeting, including committee name, the time, place, and purpose of the meeting, and a summary of the agenda.
 Additionally, if any part of the meeting is closed to the public, the notice must include the committee name; the time, place and purpose of the meeting; a summary of the agenda; and if any portion of the meeting is closed, the reason and exemption(s) in the Government in the Sunshine Act that apply.
 An advisory committee meeting can be closed to the public if the president or an agency head determines that any of the 10 exemptions to the Sunshine Act apply (see below).

 The committee must provide access to materials provided to it, including reports, transcripts, minutes, working papers, agendas or other documents unless any of the nine FOIA exemptions would apply.
 The committees must also keep minutes of their meetings.